lukwol/NISERuntimeFake/README.md

 What is does?
 -
 It makes fake objects which can have different behaviour than real objects.
-You can define different behaviour by overriding implemented instace methods.
+You can define different behaviour by overriding implemented instance methods.

 How does it work?
 -